TomDeneire/nerdify.nvim/README.md

 }
 ```

-## usage
+## 🚀 Usage

 ```lua
 require("nerdify").style("circles", "hello world")
 ```

-## Available flavour
+## 🎨 Available flavours

-Some styles have more characters than others, so you can choose the one that fits your needs.
+Some flavours have more characters than others, so you can choose the one that fits your needs.

 ### circles